jun1wang/TweetsSampler/README.md

 ### TweetSampler.Worker

-# TweetsSampler

-## Introduction

-TweetSampler is a tiny .NET Core application that

-1) Consumes Twitter V2 Sample Stream API, which provides approximately 1% of the full tweet stream.
-2) Provides trending hashtags in real time.

-## Components

-### TweetSampler.Worker

 TweetSampler.Worker is a worker service that does nothing but hosting the processor which does all the hard work.

 ### TweetSampler.Core